 But let’s imagine that after taking the loan the next day, your small business earned enough money to pay off your business loan, you will still need to pay 75% X ~$1,400 = ~$1,050 in accelerated interest charges.
 If there was no prepayment penalty or a 100% prepayment discount, then you would need to pay $0 in interest.

-As mentioned earlier, small business lending has fewer government regulations like mortgage or student lending regarding pricing disclosures.
+As mentioned earlier, OnDeck small business lending, such as an OnDeck loan, has fewer government regulations like mortgage or student lending regarding pricing disclosures.
 A few associations have been formed in recent years to help business owners understand their rights as a small business owner.

 The Responsible Business Lending Coalition created the Small Business Borrowers’ Bill of Rights and have identified six fundamental rights that all business owners seeking funding deserve.
 It outlines specific practices lenders and brokers must abide by to uphold those rights.
 StreetShares is a member of this organization and has taken a stand for small businesses and believe in responsible business lending.
 The Small Business Borrowers’ Bill of Rights has been signed by 59 small business lenders, brokers and marketplaces and has been endorsed by 32 endorsors who support the Small Business Borrowers’ Bill of Rights.

 Another association called the Innovative Lending Platform Association created the SMART Box credit comparison tool.
 OnDeck and six other lenders are members of this trade association.
-They created a model pricing disclosure to help small business owners understand their small business finance options.
+They created a model pricing disclosure to help small business owners understand the OnDeck loan structure or other small business finance options.
 You can refer to the SMART Box to understand the APR of a small business loan and prepayment penalties.

 Speak to a Loan Specialist